-I have been at a blackboard all my life and recently was working with Kurt Kodel’s equations in the Blog post Trump: A space time traveler.
+I have been at a blackboard all my life and recently was working with Kurt Kodel’s equations in the Blog post-Trump: A space-time traveler.
 Karl Marx’s mathematical transformation problem has been an interest since graduate school.
 And this dream’s blackboard reminds me of teaching at the University Of International Business and Economics (UIBE) (1988-1991) through the Trainmen Square Massacre and its aftermath.
 I can remember wondering why the PRC would allow me to teach participation management principles (democracy) in a Communist State.
 The dynamics of this question are still with me as I study the forces in globalization.
-The logic like the end of history and the last man standing is on the blackboard but it has an unclear final mathematical element that my colleague Leo offers to re-state as I and several team members attentively listen to.
-From my dissertation to this dream amplification, Romanyshyn makes this important observations, “Facing the work, one accepts that one has been called into the work through one’s complexes for the sake of becoming the agent of the work itself, accepting its imperfections and incompleteness, and, resting in that place one knows that to the best of his or her abilities, one has been faithful to the dialogue with others for whom the work has been done” (344).
+The logic like the end of history and the last man standing is on the blackboard but it has an unclear final mathematical element that my colleague Leo offers to re-state as I and several team members attentively listen.
+From my dissertation on this dream amplification, Romanyshyn makes this important observation, “Facing the work, one accepts that one has been called into the work through one’s complexes for the sake of becoming the agent of the work itself, accepting its imperfections and incompleteness, and, resting in that place one knows that to the best of his or her abilities, one has been faithful to the dialogue with others for whom the work has been done” (344).

-The real challenge at the center of being a wounded researcher and being “called into the work though one’s complexes” is to understand one’s personal complex involved in the research project.
-In trying to get this completed and sent, I turned to another WR chapter, started to re- read it, and then realized that it seemed I was experiencing the holographic nature of Romanyshyn’s book.
-A project exploring this concept is going to take more space-time – a wounded researcher’s question, “Is the Soul holographic and what would be its mathematics?”
-I then posted Michael Talbot interview on Holographic Universe and the mathematics of the Fourier Transformation, of all things, presented on a black board.
+The real challenge at the center of being a wounded researcher and being “called into the work through one’s complexes” is to understand one’s personal complex involved in the research project.
+In trying to get this completed and sent, I turned to another WR chapter, started to re-read it, and then realized that it seemed I was experiencing the holographic nature of Romanyshyn’s book.
+A project exploring this concept is going to take more space-time – a wounded researcher’s question, “Is the Soul holographic, and what would be its mathematics?”
+I then posted Michael Talbot’s interview on the Holographic Universe and the mathematics of the Fourier Transformation, of all things, presented on a blackboard.

-I realized I needed to expand Romanyshyn’s one page section Amor Fait.
-What is the deep in this concept?
-I started with this Wikipedia’s entry: “Amor Fati is a Latin phrase that may be translated as ‘love of fate’ or ‘love of one’s fate’.
+I realized I needed to expand Romanyshyn’s one-page section, Amor Fait.
+What is the deep of this concept?
+I started with this Wikipedia entry: “Amor Fati is a Latin phrase that may be translated as ‘love of fate’ or ‘love of one’s fate.
 It is used to describe an attitude in which one sees everything that happens in one’s life, including suffering and loss, as good or, at the very least, necessary, in that they are among the facts of one’s life and existence, so they are always necessarily there whether one likes them or not.
 Moreover, amor fati is characterized by an acceptance of the events or situations that occur in one’s life.
 This acceptance does not necessarily preclude an attempt at change or improvement, but rather, it can be seen to be along the lines of what Friedrich Nietzsche means by the concept of eternal recurrence: a sense of contentment with one’s life and an acceptance of it, such that one could live exactly the same life, in all its minute details, over and over for all eternity.”

 I quickly realized that I needed to augment my learning strategy of reading Nietzsche passages from Wikipedia to seeing if Youtube would get me through the challenging task of understanding the core of Nietzsche’s thought.
 I was pleasantly surprised in finding several Youtube lectures providing insights into Nietzsche and Romanyshyn’s use of Amor fati as a principle underpinning both approaches to life.
 These unfolded in this order and each adds a different view to my question: How do Nietzsche’s and Romanyshny’s projects overlap and how are they contributing to my project?
 I worked through several Youtube clips Nietzsche in 12 minutes, in 50 minutes, in 90 minutes, all interesting presentations.
 Nietzsche In Twelve Minutes give a quick overview of his thought.